joostdecock/mdxmd/README.md

-# Minimap reproduction repo for a MDX loader problem with  `.md` files
+# Minimal reproduction repo for a MDX loader problem with  `.md` files

 So it seems that no matter what I do, I cannot get the MDX loader to treat `.md` files like MDX, instead merely loading them as Markdown.